YinWang3026/Big_data_science_project/README.md

     - Fake_eval.csv has a small list for evaluation
     - Fake_500.csv has 500 entries
     - Same applies for True.csv
+    - stopwords.txt contains the list of stopwords used
 - `output`: the folder to maintain output results
     - See the output from program below
+    - keyword_extract_500 is my extract result for the 500/500 articles
+    - select_result_500 is the structured matrix
+    - select_result_eval is the matrix for the eval files
 - `rapidminer_src`: the folder containing Rapidminer process

 ## Running the App